roy2392/CIC-Bell-DNS-2021-ML/README.md

 This project involves the data preprocessing and exploratory data analysis (EDA) of the DNS-2021 dataset from the University of New Brunswick.
 The data is stored in an S3 bucket and processed using Python.

+the executive C-level presentation for the EDA can be found here: [Gamma Link](https://gamma.app/docs/Executive-Overview-of-DNS-2021-Exploratory-Data-Analysis-yqnb9e87sqg59sc)

 ## Table of Contents

 - [Dataset](#dataset)